Matt Ioannidis: Professional career

-NFL predraft

 Washington Redskins / Football Team

-Ioannidis was selected by the Washington Redskins in the fifth round, 152nd overall, in the 2016 NFL Draft.
+Ioannidis was selected by the Washington Redskins in the fifth round, 152nd overall, in the 2016 NFL draft.
 On September 3, 2016, he was waived by the Redskins, but re-signed with their practice squad a day later.
 He was promoted to the active roster after Kedric Golston was placed on injured reserve.

 Ioannidis made his NFL debut on September 25, 2016, in a 29–27 win against the New York Giants.
 He appeared in ten games during his rookie season, making seven tackles.

 In 2018, Ioannidis played in 14 games with nine starts, recording 31 combined tackles, a forced fumble, and 7.5 sacks, which finished third on the team.
 On April 18, 2019, Ioannidis signed a three-year, $21.75 million contract extension with the team.
 Ioannidis finished the 2019 season setting new career highs with 64 tackles, 8.5 sacks, and one pass deflection.

 Ioannidis tore his biceps in the Week 3 2020 season game against the Cleveland Browns and was placed on injured reserve.
 He finished the 2020 season with seven tackles and 1.5 sacks over three games.
 He tested positive for COVID-19 in November 2020 and was placed on the team's COVID-19 reserve list until recovering and being placed back on injured reserve later that month.